Im5tu/im5tu.github.io/content/article/2012-12-30-flicker-free-forms-and-listview-in-net.md

 {
     "categories": [ "Development" ],
     "date": "2012-12-30T14:51:38Z",
     "description": "Just one solution to a flicker problem I encountered when developing a windows form application.", "tags": [ "vb", "dotnet" ],
-   "title": "Flicker free forms and listview in .Net" }
+    "title": "Flicker free forms and listview in .Net", "toc": true
+}

 On a project I have been working on recently, I came across a problem where under Windows an Mdi Child form would flicker when it loads.
 Trying to find information on what was the cause of this was near impossible.
 I ended up trying a lot of code snippets that I found when googling the problem and this is what I have come up with.